 # Zip together two 100-item sequences to make 100 pseudo-random points. coords = zip( list(islice(halton(5), 20, 120)), list(islice(halton(7), 20, 120)) ) # Buffer the points to make overlapping patches. patches = [Point(xy).buffer(0.06) for xy in coords] # Note: with ipython's --pylab option, we've effectively imported # all symbols from matplotlib's pylab module. figsize(8, 8) # Perform a left fold on the patches, applying the draw function (above) # with the current axes as the accumulator.
 Aka "map rendering for hipsters." reduce(draw, patches, gca())

-Shapely's unary_union function will replace the old cascaded_union function.
+function.
 It operates on any type of geometry, not just polygons.

 The notebook file is here: https://gist.github.com/3503994.

-Like its predecessor, unary_union currently requires a sequence of geometric objects.
+unary_union currently requires a sequence of geometric objects.
 I'd love to allow iterators (lazy sequences) as well.

 Widely used REST-based scripting and programming languages?
 Really?
 As someone said to me last night, this is remarkable handwaving even for a standards organization.
 Has the meaning of REST diffused entirely into the void?
 My enthusiasm for reading the candidate standard is a little dampened, I must say, and it was soggy to begin with.
 This is all another reminder of how "Standards are Great, but Standardisation is a Really Bad Idea."